axr167/interview-prep/technical-rounds/00-Graphs/README.md

 - Similarly the graph can be represented in the form of a layering of the things that can be done in parallel.
 Here A is done first.
 B, C are in the same layer and can be done parallel.
 D must be done last
 - It is mostly used for unweighted problems but we may have weighted variations.
 So we can ask something like what is the critical/slowest path (26) etc.

+## Type 4: Spanning Trees

+- Given a graph what is the maximum number of edges that can be deleted so the graph remains connected
+- Done for undirected graphs

+## Type 5: Bipartite Matching

+- Aim is to have a 1:1 correspondence between set 1 and set 2
+- 'n' jobs and 'n' people.
+A person can do only 1 job.
+Can we perform a matching between the 2?
+Problem: Not every person can do every job.
+Can we perform a matching given those conditions?
+  - If jobs have weights can you maximize weights?